n0y/mediatheken-dlna-bridge/README.md

 * create, and maybe mount a temporary directory for prefetched files
 * configure the base URL, where this server will be reachable, using the `PUBLIC_HTTP_PORT` configuration.
 For standalone operation, this will be `http://<hostname>:8080/`.
   For docker, the port may differ.
 You are free to place the Mediathek-Dlna-Bridge behind a reverse proxy.
-In that case, you may also add an URL prefix here.
+In that case, you may also add a URL prefix here.
 * maybe override the cache directory, using the `CACHE_DIRECTORY` configuration
 * decide on how much space you'll assign to prefetched videos.
 Use the `CACHE_SIZE_GB` configuration.
 Mediathek-Dlna-Bridge will never use more disk space than that.
 * set the 'ENABLE_PREFETCHING' configuration to `true`